syncfusion-content/xamarin-docs/Xamarin/SfListView/Swiping.md

 {% endhighlight %}
 {% endtabs %}

-N> Similarly you can load a desired content using the [RightSwipeTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~RightSwipeTemplate.html) when swiping towards left.
+N> * Similarly you can load a desired content using the [RightSwipeTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~RightSwipeTemplate.html) when swiping towards left.
+N>
+N> * Swipe Template is mandatory to perform swiping in SfListView.

 The following screenshot shows the output rendered when `LeftSwipeTemplate` is applied.